SAN FRANCISCO’s BEST ●Attractions●Historical Sites

 At top of Lombard St., North Beach.
 Fee.

 This 210-foot-tall tower (approximately 18 stories) located atop fashionable Telegraph Hill offers a magnificent 360-degree view that includes the Golden Gate and Bay bridges and Lombard Street.
 Resembling the nozzle of a fire hose, it was built in 1933 as a memorial to the city’s volunteer fire department.
 Colorful murals painted on the ground floor walls in 1934 depict area activities during the Depression.
 They were controversial at the time because of left-wing political content.
+More murals on the second floor depict people playing sports.
 Admission fee includes an attendant-operated elevator ride to the top.
 Parking is extremely limited.